 Docusaurus has a canary releases system.

-It permits you to test new unreleased features as soon as the pull-requests are merged on the next version of Docusaurus.
+It permits you to test new unreleased features as soon as the pull requests are merged on the next version of Docusaurus.

 It is a good way to give feedback to maintainers, ensuring the newly implemented feature works as intended.

 Using a canary release in production might seem risky, but in practice, it's not.